 by Sebastian Dobrincu

-Why Your Next Mac Should Be a Hackintosh 🖥
+Hackintosh Build Guide – Why your Next Mac Should be a Hackintosh

 I just finished a 48-hour Hackintosh building marathon.
 It was a fun experience and I learned a lot of new things.

 In this post I’ll try to convince you to choose a Hackintosh as your next main computer.